neyhartj/qgshiny/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Changed the name of the function from "run_example" to "run_qgshiny"
+* Edited author information in the DESCRIPTION to reflect proper notation.

-* Added an example of running said function.
+* Edited the help file for the function 'run_qgshiny' to remove examples wrapped in "\dontrun{}"